Last Updated: 4/13/23 | April 13th, 2023

 Amsterdam will always have a special place in my heart.
 I spent a month there on my first trip around the world in 2006.
 I made friends, wandered far and wide, and really got to know the city, its neighborhoods, and its people.

-In fact, I fell in love with Amsterdam that trip, and I’ve been back to visit Amsterdam every year since.
+In fact, I fell in love on Amsterdam that trip, and I’ve been back to visit Amsterdam every year since.

 It’s one of the most visited and backpacked cities in Europe, with so much to see and do.

-The city’s popularity means filled with hundreds of hostels, hotels, and guesthouses.
+The city’s popularity means it’s filled with hundreds of hostels, hotels, and guesthouses.